What is the effect of the current soaring heat index on construction businesses?

 Working Under the Sun Jeopardizes the Health and Safety of the Workers

 As one can imagine, working during the hottest summers of the month proves perilous for professionals who work outdoors.
-Among these workers are construction professionals who face the challenges of construction while exposed to extreme temperatures.
+Among these workers are construction professionals who face the hurdles of a construction site while exposed to extreme temperatures.

 Unfortunately, such weather leads to more than just discomfort among the workers.
 Prolonged sun exposure increases the risk of heat exhaustion, dehydration, and even heat stroke.
 As conditions worsen, fewer workers show up on site, resulting in slower progress and extended timelines for ongoing projects.